silkrow/silkfish/README.md

 No matter how many flags you pass, pass it with a single ```-```, for example, to use flag ```a``` and ```m```, you can either do ```-am``` or ```-ma```.

 1. ```m```: Mute the output of engine (expect the final results).

+## 4. Testing

+### 4.1 Eigenmann Rapid Engine Test
+This is a test containing 111 positions, each position is expected to be solved in 15 seconds.
+Run it with

+    python3 test_eret.py

+Note that the time limitation is not applied in this testing script.

+2024.9.6 (No time limit, depth=7):

+    13/111
+    11.71%